 Gili Lawa is the lesser-known – but increasing in popularity – hike on a smaller island opposite the much larger Komodo Island.
 It is a tiny trail that is pretty steep with the same loose, uneven ground that’s at Padar.

 Getting to the summit will take approximately 1 hour – with an easier but longer trackback to the bottom for the descent.
 You’ll definitely work up a sweat – but the view from the top is totally worth it!

 There are also day and multi-day hikes available on Komodo and Rinca – two of the larger islands that are home to the Komodo Dragon populations, so whatever your ability and interests, Komodo National Park offers lots of opportunities to give your hiking boots a workout.”

 4. The Lares Trek, Peru

-It’s bush camping only here but there’s no greater way to wake up than to open your tent door onto the stunning scenery of the Andes mountains.
-It can get pretty steep in places and there are a few downhill stretches that are a bit of a scramble.
+It’s bush camping only here, but there’s no greater way to wake up than to open your tent door onto the stunning scenery of the Andes mountains.
+It can get pretty steep in places, and a few downhill stretches are a bit of a scramble.
 It all adds to the adventure!

 Leanne from The Globetrotter GP

 My greatest hiking adventure in 2017 was my epic hiking trip around the UK, where I live!
 One evening, I came up with the idea to visit and hike all 15 of the UK National Parks.

 I’ve hiked all over the world and done some epic challenges, including Mount Kilimanjaro in 2012.
 But I felt like I had neglected to explore my country, and I wanted to show off all the beautiful day hikes in the UK to the rest of the world!